Advertisement

 Hopefully this gives you an idea of the (very slight) difference between ‘per favore’ and ‘per piacere’.

-But bear in mind that the former will get the job done in almost any informal conversation, so, when in doubt, use that and you’ll hardly ever go wrong.
+Bear in mind that per favore will get the job done in almost any informal conversation.
+When in doubt, use that and you’re unlikely to go wrong.

 Do you have an Italian word you’d like us to feature?
 If so, please email us with your suggestion.